PoCo: Agentic Proof-of-Concept Exploit Generation for Smart Contracts: Discussion

-Patch Assumption: We assume that the provided patches correctly fix the intended vulnerability.
-However, patches may be incomplete or incorrect, potentially misleading our evaluation of exploit effectiveness.
-We mitigate this by conducting a careful manual assessment of the patch.

-Baseline Design Space: While we compare against two meaningful baselines, the design space for prompt techniques is infinite.
+\emph{Baseline Design Space:} While we compare against two meaningful baselines, the design space for prompt techniques is infinite.
 Our baselines represent the closest alternatives to \tool's design, but different implementations might yield different results.

-Resource Constraints: Our experiments are limited by maximum tool calls and overall cost to ensure a fair comparison and practical feasibility.
+\emph{Resource Constraints:} Our experiments are limited by maximum tool calls and overall cost to ensure a fair comparison and practical feasibility.
 These constraints may affect the quality of the result, particularly for Claude Code, where most failures were due to these limits (in particular, cost).
 Higher experimental boundaries might improve performance.

+\emph{Annotation Subjectivity:} Categorizing natural-language vulnerability descriptions into distinct levels involves inherent subjectivity.
+It is possible our three levels are not completely accurately representing each level on a sample comparison basis.

-Data Leakage: 13 of 23 vulnerabilities have existing public exploits that could be in training data.
-However, the performance difference across annotation types shows the tool reasons about new information rather than recalling memorized solutions.
+\emph{Data Leakage:} 12 of 23 vulnerabilities have existing public exploits that could be in training data.
+However, the performance difference across annotation types indicates that the tool reasons about new information rather than recalling memorized solutions.